jennlai95/T1A3_Terminal_application/readme.md

 how to use any command line arguments made for the application -->

-Usage
+## Usage
+This program is best run on VSCODE on Windows which can be installed from here : https://code.visualstudio.com/download

+### Python

-to use this you will need to have python3 installed
+You can install the Python extension on VSCODE by going to Visual studio Marketplace.
+To use this program you will need to have python3 installed : https://code.visualstudio.com/docs/python/python-tutorial

+You can check the python version by going to Terminal and typing: python3 -- version

 Hotel Booking Terminal

+### Install Application
+To install this application, you will need to clone or download this repo.

+*Downloading
+To download a GitHub repository:
+1. Navigate to the main page of the repository:  https://github.com/jennlai95/T1A3_Terminal_application
+2. Click on <> Code
+3. Download Zip
+4. Once downloaded, extract the zip folder and open on VSCode

 SLIDES